readyready15728/misc/stardew-valley-notes.md

 * It is recommended that you reset the terrain when first entering the East Scarp map.
 I bound the reset feature to `R` because `L` conflicts with To-Dew.
+* In Fishing Assistant 3, set "Manual cast unlock time" to "Immediately".
 * Sometimes Alecto the Witch can get stuck due to a patch of grass added outside her cave if SVE is present.
 Scythe the grass away to fix it.
 * SVE might have prevented the "shadowy figure" cutscene but it is still